 Miscellaneous assignments may include chapter exercises, collaborative workshops, style exercises, discussion questions, short memos, and a variety of other assignments.
-You will either submit these assignments in class, through a Brightspace assignment or discussion area, or by e-mail (each assignment will specify which).
-Each of these assignments must be submitted by its due date and time to earn full points.
-A late assignment submitted within 24 hours of the due date and time will earn half crdit.
-Any assignment received more than 24 hours late will earn no points.
+These assignments must be submitted in the required format by the specified due date and time to receive full credit.
+Some of these assignments may be completed only in class when they are assigned, including pop quizzes, and may not be made up.
+All other assignments submitted within 24 hours of the due date and time will earn half the assigned credit (no points if received more than 24 hours late).